CueWeb and REST Gateway

 • Dark/Light Mode: Theme switching for user preference

-• Authentication Support: Optional OAuth integration (GitHub, Google, Okta)
+• Authentication Support: Optional OAuth integration (GitHub, Google, Okta, LDAP)

 CueWeb vs CueGUI